happyuc-project/web3j/docs/source/index.rst

 Donate
 ======

-You can help fund the development of web3j by donating to the following wallet addresses:
+You can help fund the development of webuj by donating to the following wallet addresses:

 +----------+--------------------------------------------+
 | Ethereum | 0x2dfBf35bb7c3c0A466A6C48BEBf3eF7576d3C420 |